Results 1 - 10 from 196 for whale oil in 0.426 sec.

 EIA - Energy Information Sheets Index: Crude Oil Production

-What Affects Production Costs?
-Reservoir characteristics (such as pressure) and physical characteristics of ... lubricants and kerosene for use in lamps to replace whale oil.
-Production began to accelerate in the late 1800’s as crude oil refineries produced new petroleum products to meet demand ...
+Extracting oil (or “bitumen”) from oil/tar sand and oil shale deposits requires mining the sand or shale and heating it in ... and crude oil production expanded slowly to supply mostly lubricants and kerosene for use in lamps to replace whale oil.
+Production began to accelerate in the late 1800’s as crude oil refineries produced ...

 www.eia.doe.gov